Outstanding Contributions

 The Global Women’s March

-On Saturday, January 21, 2017, the Global Women's March took place, where an estimated 2.6 million people worldwide marched to raise their voices about women's inequality.
-Two days later, despite difficult weather conditions, ten thousand Utah residents marched to the Utah State Capitol to call on legislators to support equal rights for women, LGBTQ+, women of color, immigrant women, Muslim women, women with disabilities, and women with low or fixed incomes.
-"Utah Women Unite" organized the event to advocate for equality for millions of women who still face denial of fundamental human rights due to their gender.
-The participants in the event sent strong messages to Utah lawmakers and said they were ready to defend the progress their mothers and grandmothers fought for (Gehrke, The Salt Lake Tribune, January 23, 2017).
+On January 21, 2017, the Global Women's March made history as an estimated 2.6 million people worldwide marched to raise their voices about women's inequality.
+This global event underscored the widespread support for women's rights and the need for political engagement.
+In Utah, ten thousand residents braved challenging weather conditions to march to the Utah State Capitol, calling on legislators to support equal rights for women, LGBTQIA+ individuals, women of color, immigrant women, Muslim women, women with disabilities, and women with low or fixed incomes.
+The event, organized by 'Utah Women Unite,' was a powerful advocacy for equality for millions of women who still face denial of fundamental human rights due to their gender.
+The participants sent a strong message to Utah lawmakers, declaring their readiness to defend the progress their mothers and grandmothers fought for (Gehrke, The Salt Lake Tribune, January 23, 2017).

 Within 24 hours of President Donald J. Trump's inauguration, organizers organized the Global Women's March.
 People perceived a backward agenda as an immediate threat to women's civil rights and liberties.
 Kate Kelly, a prominent American activist, Mormon feminist, and human rights attorney who was instrumental in organizing the 'Utah Women Unite' event, voiced her frustration, stating, "I'm sick and tired of men making laws about our bodies, our choices, and our lives without consulting us!"
 (Vaglanos, The Huffington Post, January 25, 2017).